ukmadlz/docs/docs/cli/telemetry.md

 ## Inspecting Telemetry Contents

-To check what kind of data is collected, invoke `cloudquery` executable with the `--inspect-telemetry` option.
+To check what kind of data is collected, invoke the `cloudquery` executable with the `--inspect-telemetry` option.
 This will stop sending telemetry information and write it to a local file in the current directory, `cq-telemetry.txt`.
 You can then inspect file contents and decide whether to opt-out or not.

 ```bash
 # Invoke CloudQuery